 - (1) Master's degree or higher in social science.

-- (2) Licenses Must be licensed in the respective clinical field.
+- (2) Licenses Must be licensed in one of the respective clinical fields listed below.
 The following Alaska Professional licenses are acceptable:

 - Psychiatrist

 - Psychologist

 - Psychological Associate

 - Social Worker

 - Marital and Family Therapist

 - Professional Counselor